 Similar plans are afoot down the river near London Bridge, already rebranded and partitioned as London Bridge Quarter.
 Last year, in one of the biggest blows to London's clubbing scene, Network Rail took possession of Cable after a long-running battle to stay open. "'We've made a mistake,' they literally worded it that way," says Ryan Ashmore, a former Managing Director of the club, "the mistake being they had forgotten to include emergency escape staircases [from London Bridge station's platforms]."

-It's a story all too familiar for Ashmore who previously ran The End, another club closed due to redevelopments back in 2009.
+It's a story all too familiar for Ashmore who was previously Labels and Promotions Manager at The End, another club closed due to redevelopments back in 2009.
 According to Ashmore, when Network Rail initially leased the space they guaranteed it would not be affected by its plans for London Bridge station.
 Secure in the knowledge the club was safeguarded from future projects, Cable invested heavily in the venue.
 "It was good for nothing," says Ashmore of the arches that Cable was housed in, "a club was the only business that could thrive in that surrounding, no one else could have taken it off them or else it wouldn't have stood empty since 1986.
 It took millions of pounds of infrastructure just to make it safe for people to walk into."

 Cable had ambitions of becoming a global clubbing brand to rival that of the Ministry of Sound, just round the corner from it.
 But unlike Ministry, it was a proving ground for new artists and scenes.
 The club was an early supporter of dubstep and a home to two long-running grime club nights, Licked Beatz and Butterz.
 Elijah, who founded the latter label and club night together with Skilliam, lamented the end of the club on his Tumblr at the time.
 "I'm obviously gutted as Butterz has lost it's club home, but I'm more unhappy about the overall club landscape in London right now.
 Options are shrinking, club line ups are taking less risks… We are encouraged to create jobs for ourselves then they strip away our meeting points and cultural hubs and replace them with Costas, Subways and more retail units and housing nobody that works in those shops can afford."